 - 4-5 lb bone-in or boneless pork shoulder also called pork butt

-- 2 teaspoon kosher salt or sea salt or other large flake salt
+- 2 teaspoon kosher, pickling, or sea salt or other large flake salt

 - 1 teaspoon freshly ground pepper

 - 1 teaspoon ground chili powder

 - 1 onion sliced

 - Rinse and lightly pat dry your pork shoulder.
 Then mix together the salt, pepper and spices in a small bowl.

 - Rub that spice mixture all over the pork, getting it into every nook and cranny.

 - Use a small kitchen knife to make several punctures on all sides of the meat to stuff the garlic into.
 Push each clove into the pork.

 - Pour the chicken stock into the slow cooker, then place the pork into the slow cooker